erasmus-without-paper/ewp-specs-api-courses/README.md

 Request parameters
 ------------------

-Parameters MUST be provided either in a query string (for GET requests), or in the `application/x-www-form-urlencoded` format (for POST requests).
+Parameters MUST be provided in the regular `application/x-www-form-urlencoded` format.

+### `hei_id` (required)

+ID of the institution at which the courses (referenced in `course_id` parameters) are conducted.
+This parameter MUST be required by the server even if it covers only a single institution.

 ### `course_id` (repeatable, required)

-A list of course identifiers (max 100 items) - IDs of courses the client wants to retrieve information on.
+A list of course identifiers (no more than `<max-course-ids>` items) - IDs of courses the client wants to retrieve information on.

 This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
 The server is REQUIRED to process all of them.

+Server implementers provide their own chosen value of `<max-course-ids>` via their manifest entry (see [manifest-entry.xsd](manifest-entry.xsd)).
+Clients SHOULD parse this value (or assume it's equal to `1`).

 ### `snapshot_at_date` (optional)